 Whistles: The judge may blow his/her whistle at any time during the work.
 One whistle to terminate the work, two whistles to award a new cow.
 If the judge feels the exhibitor is out of control or has exhausted the cow, he/she may terminate the work.
 If the judge awards a new cow, the exhibitor must accept the new cow or the score will result in a zero (0).
+If the exhibitor intends to accept the new cow, he or she must pull up immediately.
 With a multiple judge system, any one of the judges may terminate the work or signal for a new cow.